yacosta738/blastkode/content/authors/yuniel-acosta.md

           start_date: 2020-08-21
           location: Desoft, Ciego de Ávila, Ciego de Ávila
           main_activities: >-
-            * Collaborating with various stakeholders to determine software requirements.

-            * Providing the development team with architectural blueprints to follow.
+            * Trained over 10 staff members in internal web functions, including steps on how to make minor updates and changes.

-            * Guiding and assisting the development team throughout the process.
+            * Guided and assisted the development team throughout the process of implementing software requirements with new technologies.

-            * Troubleshooting and resolving issues with coding or design.

-            * Ensuring that you and the team adhere to development schedules and deadlines.

-            * Presenting regular progress reports and setting goals.

-            * Testing the final product to ensure it is completely functional and meets requirements.

-            * Updating software solutions as required.
-          end_date: 2021-04-14T21:29:13.387Z
+            * Trained over 15 staff members in microservices architecture with Kubernetes and Istio.

+            * Designed, implemented and developed microservice architecture for online reputation management system.

         - name: Full Stack Developer
           icon:
             type: fa